Blog: Leopards at Large

 It is often thought that the leopard's head is the mark of the London Assay Office, but this is not strictly true.

 The leopard's head was the first mark struck on gold and silver items by wardens of the London goldsmiths in 1300, and at the time it was the only mark struck.
 The mark was applied only if the gold or silver was of the required standard of purity or fineness, so the leopard's head was the first “standard” mark.
-When assay offices were later established in other towns, their wardens struck the mark of the leopard's head as a standard mark in addition to the lion passant on sterling silver or the crown on the higher gold standards, 22 and 18 carat.
+When assay offices were later established in other towns, they too struck the mark of the leopard's head as a standard mark.
 To distinguish these hallmarks from those made in London, each town had its own distinctive town mark, usually based on the coat of arms of the town.

-London was unique in not having a town mark.
-So a leopard's head without an additional town mark shows that the item was hallmarked at the London Assay Office, but the presence of a town mark shows that it was hallmarked in one of the other assay offices around the country.
+The London Assay Office was and is unique in not having a town mark.
+So a leopard's head without an additional town mark shows that the item was hallmarked at the London Assay Office, but the presence of a town mark shows that it was hallmarked in one of the other assay offices irrespective of whether there is a leopard's head.

 The case is 18 carat gold.
 The standard mark on watch cases for 18 carat gold is usually just a crown and the number 18, but the Chester Assay Office also struck the leopard's head on gold and silver from 1720 until 1839.
 This is useful because it immediately shows that this case was hallmarked before 1840.

-I consulted Bradbury's book of Hallmarks, which shows that the Chester Assay Office leopard's head had a crown from 1720 until 1822 and was without a crown from 1822 until 1839.
+I consulted Bradbury's book of Hallmarks, which shows that the Chester Assay Office leopard's head had a crown from 1720 until 1822 and then was without a crown from 1822 until 1839.
 The leopard in this case is uncrowned, so I concluded that the hallmarks must have been struck after 1822 and that the Roman capital “U” is the date letter for 1838 to 1839.
+However, it turns out that the table in Bradbury contains a number of errors and cannot be relied on to date Chester Assay Office hallmarks from this period.

-The sponsor's mark, T.H over J.H incuse, was entered by Thomas & John Helsby, Goldsmiths, Silversmiths & Watchcase Manufacturers at 26 Vauxhall Road Liverpool.
+The sponsor's mark, T.H over J.H incuse, was entered by Thomas Helsby & John Helsby, Goldsmiths, Silversmiths & Watchcase Manufacturers at 26 Vauxhall Road Liverpool.
 Liverpool didn't have its own assay office so watch cases were sent from Liverpool to Chester, a distance of only about 20 miles, to be assayed and hallmarked.
 Unfortunately the extant records of the Chester Assay Office don't contain details of this registration.
 Ridgway & Priestley's “Chester Gold and Silver Marks” shows this mark and gives a date range of 1820-30 based on Gore's Trade Directories for those years.
 This appeared to support my reading of the date letter as being after 1822.
+However, it turns out that the Helsby brothers were actually working together before 1820.

 So that all seemed pretty straight forward.
 Then my correspondent wrote back with a bit of a bombshell; the cap which covers the movement is inscribed with a dedication from a father to his son dated 1818.
 There was no other way of reading the inscription; the watch must have been made before 1818!